Registration Details & Policies

 How to Register:

-The five categories for registration are:
+The four categories for registration are:

-2. Add-in Card Vendor – Add-in Card Vendors are scheduled to visit each compatible System/Systemboard/BIOS room.
+- Add-in Card Vendor – Add-in Card Vendors are scheduled to visit each compatible System room.
 One Add-in Card attendee will be required for each product registered.
-Please note that due to time constraints, two Add-in Cards will not be allowed on one schedule.There is no limit to the number of cards that may be registered per company; however, you will need an additional engineer to accommodate the separate schedule.
+There is no limit to the number of cards that may be registered per company; however, you will need an additional engineer to accommodate the separate schedule.
+If an event reaches capacity (as determined by the Compliance Manager) a maximum number of products per company may be set.

-1. SFF-8639/U.2 Products:
+- SFF-8639/U.2 Products:

-1. Please note that an Add-in Card attendee can register 1-2 CEM based Add-in Cards OR 1-2 SFF-8639/U.2 Add-in Cards for testing.
+- Please note that an Add-in Card attendee can register 1 CEM based Add-in Cards OR 1 SFF-8639/U.2 Add-in Cards for testing.
 However, one person cannot register both types of cards.
 If you plan to register both types of cards, more than one staff person will be required to escort each card type on two separate schedules.

-2. If your SFF-8639/U.2 card supports Dual Link, you may only register one dual link card per person.
+- If your SFF-8639/U.2 card supports Dual Link, you may only register one dual link card per person.

-2. M.2 Preliminary FYI Products:
+- M.2 Preliminary FYI Products:

-3. System/Systemboard/BIOS Vendor – Referred to as System Vendors, these products remain stationary in a hotel room while Add-in Card Vendors visit at their scheduled time.
-Please note that in order to test with the PCI-SIG Gold Suites, you’ll need to be mobile and travel to these suitesEach System attendee can register up to two systems per system test suite.
-A second system may only be tested if there are two engineers to support each system for the roaming Gold Suite testing.
-You must contact compliance@pcisig.com in order to take advantage of this opportunity.
+- System Vendor – These products remain stationary in a hotel room while Add-in Card Vendors visit at their scheduled time.
+Please note that in order to test with the PCI-SIG Gold Suites, you’ll need to be mobile and travel to these suites

-1. Test equipment vendors who register as system vendors are REQUIRED to bring a PCI Express system which can be utilized for interoperability testing in addition to testing you may do with your test equipment.
+- Test equipment vendors who register as system vendors are REQUIRED to bring a PCI Express system which can be utilized for interoperability testing in addition to testing you may do with your test equipment.

-4. Bridge/Switch VendorBRIDGE OR SWITCH EVALUATION BOARDS MUST REGISTER AS AN ADD-IN CARD AND AS A SYSTEM (requires two people, and two copies of the bridge or switch).
-The upstream port of a bridge or switch must be registered and tested as an Add-in Card (see item 2 above).
-A downstream port of a bridge or switch must be registered and tested as a System slot (see item 3 above).
+- Bridge/Switch Vendor – BRIDGE OR SWITCH EVALUATION BOARDS MUST REGISTER AS AN ADD-IN CARD AND AS A SYSTEM (requires two people, and two copies of the bridge or switch).
+The upstream port of a bridge or switch must be registered and tested as an Add-in Card (see item 1 above).
+A downstream port of a bridge or switch must be registered and tested as a System slot (see item 2 above).
 The testing as an Add-in Card and as a System slot must be performed at the same workshop (not two different workshops).

 Add-in Card Vendors | What to Bring: